walkersw/AHF/README.txt

 The actual compiling commands can be found in "makefile".

-4(b): Open a terminal window in a "Demo" sub-directory of interest.
+4(b): Open a terminal window in the "Demo" sub-directory of interest.

 - Compile: run "./Linux_Make_Demos.sh" at the bash prompt. (make sure you have execute permissions enabled for this script file.)
 - Run: run "./Linux_Run_Demos.sh" to execute the object files. (make sure you have execute permissions enabled for this script file.)